yifan-zhou19/ggnn_graph_classification/README.md

 This implementation focuses on the Graph Level output, which hasn't been exploiting from the other code base.
 In concrete, we focus the Graph Classification task, which requires the Graph Level output to be implemented.

-We took the dataset of 104 programming problems, which comprises of 52000 cpp files and parse the cpp file into the graph representation based on the details of the paper [Learning to Represent Programs with Graphs](https://arxiv.org/abs/1711.00740).
+We took the dataset of 104 programming problems, which comprises of 52000 cpp files from the paper [Convolutional Neural Networks over Tree Structures for Programming Language Processing](https://arxiv.org/abs/1409.5718) and parse the cpp files into the graph representation based on the details of the paper [Learning to Represent Programs with Graphs](https://arxiv.org/abs/1711.00740).

 <img src="images/ggnn.png">